 Brutally pursued by the Iranian regime and its puppet government in Iraq since the 2003 Iraq War, these refugees are now settled outside of Iraq.
 However, given the harsh treatment, the medical siege and numerous deadly attacks they suffered, these refugees are in desperate need of support, particularly with respect to medical treatment, hospitalization and life-saving surgeries.

 Before agreeing to move to Camp Liberty, these Iranian exiles lived in Camp Ashraf, a sprawling city they had built themselves starting 25 years ago.
-In September 2011, the UN High Commission for Refugees declared the residents asylum-seekers and “persons of concern,” who are entitled to international protections.
+In September 2011, the UN High Commission for Refugees declared the residents as asylum-seekers and “persons of concern,” who are entitled to international protections.

 In 2009, the American forces transferred control and jurisdiction for the residents of Ashraf to the Iraqi government, which was sympathetic to Tehran.
 The Iranian regime despised the exiles, seeing them as motivating and inspiring the rest of the Iranian people to call for democracy and human rights.
 There was a constant state of intense siege imposed by the Iraqi government, at the behest of Tehran.

 The residents were violently attacked by the Iranian regime’s mercenaries on multiple occasions, resulting in dozens of deaths.
-Three massacres at Camp Ashraf, five missile attacks on Camp Liberty, two cases of abduction of defenceless residents, and the imposition of a fully-fledged eight-year siege, which left 177 residents dead, constituted parts of this vicious, although ultimately futile, plan to annihilate the refugees.
+Three massacres at Camp Ashraf, five missile attacks on Camp Liberty, two cases of abduction of defenseless residents, and the imposition of a fully-fledged eight-year siege, which left 177 residents dead, constituted parts of this vicious, although ultimately futile, plan to annihilate the refugees.

 This siege involved the complete imprisonment of the residents after they moved to Camp Liberty, which was a small compound vulnerable to repeated rocket attacks.
-The residents suffered a sporadic blockade against fuel, food and essential equipment.
+The residents suffered a sporadic blockade against fuel, food, and essential equipment.
 A medical blockade took many innocent lives and caused enormous suffering.
 This was accompanied by constant psychological torture, including the blaring of insults and noises through hundreds of loudspeakers installed around the camps.

 Prominent former U.S. government officials and members of Congress pressured both the U.S. and Iraqi governments to meet their respective obligations regarding the human rights of residents of Camp Liberty/Camp Ashraf.